SS StudyStack.org

 The Bottom Line

 Real estate exam pass rates are not a measure of intelligence.
 They are a measure of preparation.
-The 50% of first-time takers who fail nationally are not stupid — they were sold a 60-hour cram course and told it would be enough.
+The roughly half of first-time takers who fail are not stupid — they were sold a 60-hour cram course and told it would be enough.
 It is not.
 The national portion tests federal law, math, and contracts in ways that require synthesis, and synthesis takes time and reps.

 If you are in a low-pass-rate state like Texas, California, or Florida, assume the deck is stacked and prepare like the test is harder than your course implied.
 If you are in a higher-pass-rate state like Virginia or Massachusetts, do not get cocky — the people failing those exams also thought they were ready.